omarkj/ocaml-dev/README.md

 # Acknowledgments

 Alisdair Sullivan for suggesting using Vagrant for dev stuff.
-He does it for [Erlang](https://github.com/talentdeficit/erlang-dev).
-Unlike him I am able to build Erlang on my machine.

 ## License